Arkajyoti10/Loan-risk-prediction-analysis/README.md

 ## Project Overview
 The objective of this project is to automate the loan eligibility process in real-time based on customer details such as Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, and Credit History.

-Technical Stack
+## Technical Stack
 1. Language: Python
-2. Libraries: Pandas (Data Manipulation), Scikit-Learn (Modeling & Evaluation)
+2. Libraries: Pandas (Data Manipulation), Scikit-Learn (Modeling & Evaluation), Matplotlib (Modeling)

+## Key Workflow Steps
+Data Cleaning: Identified and handled missing values across multiple features (Gender, Dependents, LoanAmount, etc.) using forward and backward filling techniques to ensure data integrity.
+Feature Engineering: Performed One-Hot Encoding on categorical variables including Gender, Married, Education, and Property_Area.
+Transformed the target variable Loan_Status into a machine-readable format.
+Modeling: Split the dataset into training and testing sets to build a robust classification model.
+Performance Metrics: Evaluated the model using a Confusion Matrix and achieved an Accuracy Score of ~85%.